• Home

 This quirky guinea fowl is made from a mix of recycled treasures... timber, old tin snips, feathers, bits of jewellery, and a pair of well-worn blacksmithing tongs for legs.
 Each piece carries its own history, and together they form a scrappy little character full of life.
 In many cultures, guinea fowl are seen as watchful, protective birds that are alert, noisy guardians of the yard.
 I like to think this one carries a bit of that spirit too, standing proudly while giving forgotten materials a second life.
 It’s a playful celebration of creativity, renewal, and the idea that even discarded things can still have a story to tell.
 On display and available to purchase from Seaview Artists Gallery, Moffat Beach.

 Willie the Wagtail Dimensions 20cm x 15cm x 15cm This little Willie Wagtail is crafted from reclaimed timber, jewellery and discarded metal pieces, giving new life to forgotten materials.
 Its spirited pose and embellished details echo the bird’s natural curiosity and charm.
 By blending rustic textures with ornate elements, the piece celebrates the beauty of resourcefulness transforming remnants of the past into a lively, character-filled creature that feels ready to flick its tail and explore the world.
-On display and available to purchase from Seaview Artists Gallery, Moffat Beach.
+Sold at Seaview Artists Gallery, Moffat Beach.

 Little Shoreline Bird

 Perched on the shoreline looking out from the cliffs, this little shoreline bird embodies the calmness that envelopes us as we quietly sit and watch the ocean.
-On display and available to purchase from Seaview Artists Gallery, Moffat Beach.
+Sold at Seaview Artists Gallery, Moffat Beach.

 Little Stingray